Slipper 17: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "Nick Hake started Starboard Yacht Company in 1979 with the cute little Slipper 17.
 Over the years the dimensions varied a bit, and so did the rig (cat or sloop), the deck configuration (deckhouse or flush deck) and the name of the builder (Starboard, Seaward, Hake Yachts) but with Nick Hake always in control ...
 Best features: Relatively wide beam gives her more space inside compared to her comp[etitor]s.
 She was available over the years in several different layouts, including two-berth, three-berth, and ... four-berth model ...
 (Two berths is probably the maximum most sailors would want to try, except for those with very small children.)
 Worst features: The early models had a rudder with too little area for quick manueverability ...
 Shallow draft, whether in the plain keel model (1' 7" draft, shown here) or the centerboarder, is insufficient for good upwind performance.
 Sail area is on the low side ..."